-The Gluteus Medius Muscle: Anatomy and Function
+The Gluteus Medius Muscle: Anatomy, Function, and How to Treat Its Pain

 The gluteus medius muscle is a key structure in the gluteal region, known for its importance in stabilizing the pelvis and moving the hip.
 Located on the lateral part of the hip, the gluteus medius is one of the main hip abductor muscles, meaning it is responsible for moving the leg away from the body.
 Additionally, it plays a crucial role in stabilizing the pelvis during walking and other functional activities.